I. Governance Function

 - The Board shall seek diversity in its membership including but not limited to: expertise; experience; gender; race; geographic location; and, age.

-- There shall be a competency-based selection model for composition of the Board, and the committees of the Board.
+- There shall be a competency-based selection model for composition of the Board and all committees of the College.

-- Board members shall not concurrently serve as chairs or members of non-standing committees of the College.
+- Board members shall not concurrently serve as chairs or members of non-standing committees of the College except as otherwise permitted in the Bylaws.